UCL/ucl_software_carpentry/git/git_instructions.md

 So far, all our work has been on our own computer.
 But a big part of the point of version control is keeping your work safe, on remote servers.
 In this example, we'll be using the "GitHub" cloud repository to store our work.

-First, you should create an account on GitHub: go to [GitHub](https://github.com/), fill in a username and password, and click on "sign up for free".

-You'll probably want to set things up so that you don't have to keep typing in your password whenever you interact with GitHub via the command line.
-One way is via password caching.
-On the GitHub website there are [instructions](https://help.github.com/articles/set-up-git) to help with this too.
-Follow them (under "password caching at the link above").
-Another way to do this is with an "ssh keypair".
-The instructions for this are also [on the GitHub website](https://help.github.com/articles/generating-ssh-keys).
-Ask your demonstrator for help here if you need it.

 Ok, let's create a repository to store our work.
-Hit "new repository" on the right of the github home screen, or click [here](https://github.com/new).
-Fill in a short name, and a description.
-Choose a "public" repository.
-Don't choose to add a Readme.
+Hit "push to github" on the top of the window.

-For this software carpentry course, you should use public repositories in your personal account for your example work: it's good to share!
+For this software carpentry course, you should use public repositories in your personal account for your example work: it's good to share, so don't click "keep this code private".
 GitHub is free for open source, but in general, charges a fee if you want to keep your work private.
 In the future, you might want to keep your work on GitHub private: students can get free private repositories on GitHub, by going to [https://github.com/edu] and filling in a form.
 UCL Research Software Development can support your research group with the cost of private repositories if you need it: get in touch at rc-softdev@ucl.ac.uk for more details.

-Instructions will appear, once you've created the repository, as to how to add this new "remote" server to your repository, in the lower box on the screen.
-Mine say:

-    git remote add origin git@github.com:jamespjh/jh-ucl-swcarpentry-answers.git
-    git push -u origin master

-Follow these instructions.

-The first command sets up the server as a new remote, called "origin".
+This sets up the server on github as a "remote", called "origin".
 Git, unlike some earlier version control systems is a "distributed" version control system, which means you can work with multiple remote servers.
 Usually, commands that work with remotes allow you to specify the remote to use, but assume the "origin" server if you don't.

-Here, `git push` will push your whole history onto the server, and now you'll be able to see it on the internet!
-Refresh your web browser where the instructions were, and you'll see your repository!
+Now, hit "publish to github".
+Now you'll be able to see it on the internet!
+Click on the icon indicating "GitHub", and the repository will open in your browser.

 Take a few moments to click around and work your way through the GitHub interface.
 Try clicking on 'index.md' to see the content of the file: notice how the markdown renders prettily.